whad-team/whad-client/doc/source/device/compat.rst

 Follow this procedure to install a WHAD-compatible firmware on this device:

-1. Download the latest version of Butterfly built for Nordic nRF52840 dongle
+1. Download the [latest version](https://github.com/whad-team/butterfly/releases/latest) of Butterfly built for Nordic nRF52840 dongle (zip archive)
 2. Download and install Nordic *nrfutil* on your computer
 3. Plug your Nordic nRF52840 dongle in your computer and press the *RESET* button for 2 seconds
 4. Make sure a red LED blinks before continuing with next steps.
 If not retry step 4.
-5. Execute the following command to upload the firmware into the dongle: `` nrfutil dfu usb-serial -pkg butterfly-nordic-latest.zip -p SERIAL_PORT -b 115200`` (replace SERIAL_PORT with your device serial port)
+5. Execute the following command to upload the firmware into the dongle: `` nrfutil dfu usb-serial -pkg butterfly-fwupgrade.zip -p SERIAL_PORT -b 115200`` (replace SERIAL_PORT with your device serial port)

 .. _dev-lora-e5: